keithalewis/papers/ct.md

 He revised his attempts at axiomatizing geometry several times prior to realizing this.
-Maybe this is old hat these days, but this is what math is about now.
+Maybe this is old hat these days, but this is what math is about.
 The names don't really matter, only the relationships they satify.
-Welcome to Category Theory.

 Vocabulary: _object_, _arrow_, _composition_,
 _identity arrow_, _associative law_, _homset_.